JayVora-SerpentCS/Community_Portal/cp_committee/README.rst

 Description
 -----------
-* A admin create Committees details.
+* A admin can create Committees details.

 Usage
 =====
 How to use it:
-	A admin create a committees details who is added a committees member then after view in website.
+	A admin can create a committees details who is added a committees member then after view in website.

 Bug Tracker